Overview and Symptoms

 - Esophageal contraction disorders as cause of NCCP:

 Other esophageal causes of chest pain include disorders of esophagus muscle (esophageal motility disorders) such as uncoordinated muscle contractions (esophageal spasm), contractions of extremely high pressure (nutcracker esophagus), and occasionally a disorder characterized by absence of esophageal muscle contraction due to loss of nerve cells of the esophagus (achalasia).
-It is important to recognize particularly achalasia since is a treatable disorder.
+It is important to recognize particularly achalasia since it is a treatable disorder.

 - Visceral (esophageal) Hypersensitivity:

-Patients with NCCP may also have “visceral hypersensitivity” that is an esophagus where the smallest change in pressure or exposure to acid may result in tremendous pain.
+Patients with NCCP may also have “visceral hypersensitivity” that is an esophagus where the smallest change in pressure or exposure to acid may result in pain or discomfort.
 This is best explained by describing an experiment: when a small balloon is placed inside the (esophagus) and distended, patients with NCCP perceive the distension of the balloon at very low volumes.
 This is unlike healthy control subjects who do not experience this pain at all or may only have pain when the balloon distension reaches very large volumes.
 This phenomenon has been termed “Esophageal or visceral hypersensitivity” (enhanced esophageal perception or sensitivity to balloon distension).
 Although the cause of this increased sensitivity to balloon distension is unknown, there are treatment modalities that can be used to improve this exaggerated pain perception.